Criminal Defenses in Minnesota Courts

 - Mens rea – a Latin phrase meaning “intent to do the act.”
 Did the accused intend to do the act?
 (Criminal intent.)

 - Identity.
-If a crime was committed (if someone did a forbidden act, intentionally), can it be determined who did so?
+If someone committed a crime (if someone intentionally did a forbidden act), can it be determined who did so?
 (Identity.)

 Two Types of Criminal Defenses